amannirala13/College-Assignments/Android Assignments/README.md

 # Android Assignments

-This repository contains the source code on the Android Application that I will be maintaining for all android related micro-assignments that will be assigned to me during my graduation.
+This repository contains the source code of the Android Application that I will be maintaining for all android related micro-assignments that will be assigned to me during my graduation.

 ## Let's discuss the project structure: